e-breuninger/data2day-2022/README.md

 LONGITUDE = "<google-map-longitude>"
 APP_PATH = "/absolute/path/to/the/local/repository/"
 ```
-2. Create a `.secrets.toml` file based on the following template (you can left the default string if you have no key):
+2. Create a `.secrets.toml` file based on the following template (you can left the default if you have no key):
 ```toml
 [default]
 google_map_api_key =  "<your-google-map-api-key>"